Last updated on May 11th, 2022

 Our costs are ballpark averages – get a local tradesperson to quote now

 Artex can be tricky and time-consuming to remove.
-Unless it contains asbestos many people simply opt to cover it up and create a new even surface.
+Unless it contains asbestos, many people opt to cover it up and create a new, even surface.
 Your Artex removal cost will depend on several factors including:

 Do I need an asbestos survey?

-The answer to this question depends on when the Artex was installed.
-If your Artex was applied before 1985 then it almost certainly will contain asbestos so a survey may not be necessary.
+This will depend on when the Artex was installed.
+If your Artex was applied before 1985, then it will most probably contain asbestos, so you will not need a survey to confirm this.
+Removal will have to be done safely.

-If your survey/testing does show the presence of asbestos, it must be removed and disposed of in a safe manner and you may need to move out of your home for several days to ensure you are not exposed.
+If your survey/testing does show the presence of asbestos, it must be removed and disposed of safely.

 For further information please see our asbestos removal cost guide.